Alfresco/alfresco-ng2-components/docs/card-view.component.md

 }
 ```

-The most important part of this model is the value of the **type** attribute.
-This is how the Card View component will be able to recognise which component is needed to render it dynamically.

-The type is a **hyphen-separated-lowercase-words** string (just like how I wrote it).
-This will be converted to a PascalCase (or UpperCamelCase) string to find the right component.
-In our case the Card View component will look for the CardView**StarDate**ItemComponent.

-#### 2. Define the component for the custom type
+#### 2. Define the Component for the custom type

-As discussed in the previous step the only important thing here is the naming of your component class ( **CardViewStarDateItemComponent**).
-Since the selector is not used in this case, you can give any selector name to it, but it makes sense to follow the angular standards.
+Create your custom card view item component.
+Defining the selector is not important, being it a dinamically loaded component, so you can give any selector name to it, but it makes sense to follow the angular standards.

 ```js
 @Component({